Kinetic Mining in Context: Few-Shot Action Synthesis via Text-to-Motion Distillation: Experiments

 \subsection{Qualitative Evaluation}

-We conduct a comprehensive visual assessment of 75 generated samples from our best KineMIC model, alongside 75 outputs from the pre-trained MDM baseline and all 30 real $\mathcal{D}^{\bar{T}}$ samples (\textit{see supplementary material}).
-Figure~\ref{fig:qualitative_results} presents select examples, demonstrating KineMIC's ability to produce motions coherent with target kinematics while exhibiting rich, semantically meaningful variations, as supported by ablation gains in accuracy and diversity (Tab.~\ref{tab:ablations}).
-This diversity appears across action classes.
+We conduct a comprehensive visual assessment of 90 generated samples from our best KineMIC model, alongside 90 outputs from the pre-trained MDM baseline and all 30 real $\mathcal{D}^{\bar{T}}$ samples (\textit{see supplementary material}).
+Figure~\ref{fig:qualitative_results} presents few examples, demonstrating KineMIC's ability to produce motions coherent with target kinematics while exhibiting rich, semantically meaningful variations, as supported by ablation gains in accuracy and diversity (Tab.~\ref{tab:ablations}).
 For the \textit{'side kick'} class, KineMIC generates motions ranging from $\mathcal{D}^{\bar{T}}$ replicas to dynamic combat-style kicks, demonstrating nuanced understanding beyond the sparse $\mathcal{D}^{\bar{T}}$ data.
 The \textit{'stretch on self'} action produces enriched variations including stretches with hands behind the head or lateral torso tilts, while \textit{'run on spot'} yields natural pacing and arm swing differences.
-Unlike pre-trained MDM's generic variability, KineMIC outputs more consistently align with desirable $\mathcal{D}^T$ high level kinematics.
+As shown in Figure~\ref{fig:comparison}, while pre-trained MDM generates motions that are semantically relevant to the input text, it does not always capture the precise kinematic fidelity required for HAR.
+KineMIC improves upon this by aligning generation with $\mathcal{D}^{\bar{T}}$ requirements, ensuring the accurate synthesis of movements such as directional kicks or specific stretching postures that may not be recovered by the baseline.

-\subsubsection{Motion Composition}
+\subsubsection{Motion Composition.}